History and Settlement in Western Perthshire 700-1900

 Some of the clan claiming descent from Nechtan the Great settled in the glen of Balnaguard around 750AD.
 This is just a few miles east of the heartland of later Macnaughtan territory around Fortingall and Glen Lyon.
 This branch gradually expanded west to Glen Lyon, and by the 1100s there were a number of Macnachtan farms up the Glen.
 According to tradition, these Macnachtans had several genetic peculiarities: their little and fourth fingers were the same length, and they had especially large feet.
 This was the origin of the Macnaughtan nickname “Cuarain Fada” or “Long Sandals.”
 Before a clan fight against the MacArthurs in the 1400s, the clan left their huge sandals in a pile: the number of unclaimed sandals afterwards represented the number of casualties.

 There may have been a later Nachtan immigration into Perthshire.
-According to Skene, the clan was founded in Moray by Nechtan Mor around 950, and were based in the village of Beauly (A’ Mhanachainn), west of Inverness.
+According to Skene, a notoriously unreliable source, the clan was founded in Moray by Nechtan Mor around 950, and were based in the village of Beauly (A’ Mhanachainn), west of Inverness.
 The tribe was transferred to Perthshire in 1130, when David I of Scotland suppressed the Mormaer of Moray.

 For a while in the 12th century, the Macnachtans were local chiefs in Perthshire, known as Thanes of Loch Tay.
 However, the chieftainship of the clan became established in Argyll around 1200, and the Macnachtans in Perthshire lapsed into obscurity.
 The political and economic focus of the clan moved to the west coast of Scotland around Loch Fyne and Loch Awe, leaving the Perthshire branch without strong local leadership.

 The Macnachtan chiefs in Argyll engaged in the usual power politics and maneuvering typical of the day, and their fortunes have been well documented.
-For a time, they appeared to be a force in the region.
-But eventually, they lost out on the local Game of Thrones, outwitted by the Campbells and undone by the own profligacy and bad luck.
+For a time, they appeared to be a force in the region, but eventually, they lost out on the local Game of Thrones, outwitted by the Campbells and undone by their own profligacy and bad luck.
 By the 18th century, the Chiefly lineage was defunct, bankrupt, and extinct.

 Although Perthshire was no longer a noted Macnachtan area, several Perthshire branches rose to prominence, including the well-known Remony branch, who have become established international textile producers.